How to Dehydrate Cabbage – Dehydrating Cabbage, A Step-by-Step Guide

 Step 2.
 Preparing the Dehydrator to Dehydrate Cabbage

-We will use the removable mesh screen inserts on our Nesco FD-61 food dehydrator.
-They have over 2700 customer reviews with an average rating of 4.7 stars out of 5, which is evidence of a great product.
+For today’s dehydrator project, we are using the Nesco Clean-A-Screen removable mesh screen inserts for sticky fruits and small food items that we are dehydrating today.
+They have over 2500 customer reviews with an average rating of 4.7 stars out of 5, which is evidence of a great product.
 Check out other Nesco food dehydrator products here.

 Nesco clean-a-screen | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage | making dehydrated meals for camping | homemade dehydrated meal recipes | make your own dehydrated camping food | homemade dehydrated camping meals | homemade dehydrated backpacking meals